 Social fatigue leaves you feeling overstimulated, stressed, tired, anxious, and under pressure in social settings.
 You may be concerned about what to say, how to say it, and what others are thinking.
 Social fatigue can be compared with burnout, an aspect of which is increased emotional or mental exhaustion.1 For example, a person may feel as if their emotional resources are depleted.

-In a world where everything is so visible and happens so quickly, people often feel like they have to do more in order to be perfect.
+In a world where everything is so visible and happens so quickly, people often feel like they have to do more in order to fit in.
 If you’ve ever felt like you “just can’t” anymore, it may be a sign that you have reached your threshold for social interactions.
 When you start to feel like you have no motivation to do even simple things, it’s probably time to make a change.

 Is Social Exhaustion Exclusive to Introverts?